 - Starring: Anwulika Alphonsus, Mariam Precious Sanusi, Angela Ekeleme

-The last but not the least on the must watch African movies on Netflix is ‘The Climb’.
+Last but not least of the list of must watch African movies on Netflix is ‘The Climb’.
 I must say I enjoyed a good laugh watching this one.
-On the flip side, it’s a movie that will make women become aware of the length men are often willing to go to prove their love.
+On the flip side, it’s a movie that will make women become aware of the lengths men are often willing to go to prove their love.

 - Directed by: Ludovic Bernard